codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

 For example you can check for a cookie and return a different page depending upon the value (logged in users get one, unauthenticated get another).

 It's possible to conditionally add headers (so that the origin, while public will only respond if sent the correct header).
+This allows developers to check that the origin is healthy - which will makes isolating problems much easier.

 You can also change the response so that details about the application are masked.
 It is amazing how many sites advertise the exact version of a webserver that they are using.
 This can be seen simply using curl: `curl -v bbc.co.uk`

 You can use the CDN to alter the behaviour of a hosted website without changing the hosted site itself.
-This can allow you to add a quick fix for a problem while a real solution is being applied.
+This can allow you to apply a quick fix for a problem while a real solution is being prepared.
+For example you can put a holding page up for a specific url.

 It's advisable not to tell a CDN to cache forever as any mistakes may reside in a browser indefinately - this can be a problem if you are caching a javacript library and accidently cache a broken version.

+I would also recommend configuring your CDN programatically so that it is testable and repeatable.
+Be very careful of having the CDN do too much work as you will encounter odd edge conditions such as having an error page cached.

+Make sure that you know how to purge a specific page.
+The site that I worked on added this to a chatbot in slack.
+It was able to purge a page by sending it a slack message - this was ideal when you had to support a problem and were away from your machine.

 ## Learnings while preparing the sample.